Security flaws threaten ‘panic buttons’ meant to protect hotel workers

 Thanks to the hard work of unions and the American Hotel & Lodging Association, over 20,000 hotel properties in Canada and the United States have committed to providing an estimated 1.2 million employees with Employee Safety Devices.
 Participating brands are currently in the process of rolling out a program that will require all housekeeping staff to carry a panic button device on them at all times.
 When activated, the devices provide precise location information to first responders.
 Early experiments have already proven them to be effective.

 These efforts, however, are being undermined by the spread of low-quality versions of the technology that pose significant privacy and security risks to the people who carry them.
 Weak password protections and a lack of encryption leave users vulnerable to cyberattacks, which could render the devices unusable—or, worse, be used to invade hotel employees’ privacy.
-Furthermore, for the vast majority of hospitality workers who aren’t union members or aren’t employed by a major chain, there are few protections limited their employers’ ability to abuse the technology, which in some cases has the ability to provide real-time data on the precise location of employees.
+Furthermore, for the vast majority of hospitality workers who aren’t union members or aren’t employed by a major chain, there are few protections to limit their employers’ ability to abuse the technology, which in some cases has the ability to provide real-time data on the precise location of employees.

 A decades-long fight